Blue-Green Algae in U.S. Lakes

-Blue-green algae (cyanobacteria) blooms are a growing problem in Minnesota and Wisconsin lakes.
+Blue-green algae (cyanobacteria) blooms are a growing problem in lakes nationwide.
 These blooms can produce toxins harmful to humans, pets, and wildlife.
 Understanding which lakes are at risk and how to identify dangerous blooms is essential for safe recreation.

 What Is Blue-Green Algae?